forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/perf-enhancements.md

 1. Select **File** > **Preferences** > **Settings** (Windows or Linux) or **Code** > **Preferences** > **Settings** (macOS).
 1. Under Salesforce Feature Previews, select Experimental: Deploy Retrieve.

-In this beta release, performance enhancements are effective when you run the following commands:
+In this beta release, performance enhancements are in effect when you run the following commands:

 - SFDX: Deploy This Source to Org
 - SFDX: Retrieve This Source from Org